[HISTORY: Adopted by the Mayor and Council of the Borough of Kenilworth 11-9-1976 by Ord. No. 76-27. Amendments noted where applicable.]

 Close or obstruct any open space provided about the base of a tree or shrub to permit the access of air, water or fertilizer to the roots of such tree or shrub.

 The aforesaid requirement for written permission shall not apply to public utility companies which routinely must trim or remove trees or shrubbery in order to provide safe, adequate and reliable electric or telephone service to members of the public.
-Except in emergency conditions, such public utility company shall notify the Supervisor of Public Works of the Borough of Kenilworth of tree or shrub trimming or removal before such work is performed.
+Except in emergency conditions, such public utility company shall notify the Superintendent of Public Works of the Borough of Kenilworth of tree or shrub trimming or removal before such work is performed.

 Every person, firm or corporation having control of any wire for the transmission of electric current along a public highway shall properly trim all trees through which or near which such wire passes in order to prevent any injury from the wire or the electric current carried by it.